 The 100th Day of School is kind of big deal for our little learners!
 They’ve spent the first 99 days gearing up for the big 100th Day of School celebration.
-On this special day, my kiddos rotate to eight different centers.
+On this special day, my kiddos rotate to multiple different centers.
 Some of these 100th Day centers have more than one activity to complete.
 A number of skills are infused into each activity.
 The 100th Day of School is a great day to help further build number sense and fine motor skills!
 Here are just a few of my favorite fine motor activities for the 100th Day of School!

 We received free product from Oriental Trading in exchange for writing this post.
 This post also contains affiliate links for your shopping convenience.
 Any purchases made through one of our links earns us a small commission, at no extra cost to you, which helps to support the blog so we can continue sharing content like this with you.
 All creative ideas and opinions expressed are purely my own.